AndiA76/tv-script-generation/README.md

 ### 1. Install Anaconda with Python

-In order to run the notebook download and install [Anaconda](https://docs.anaconda.com/anaconda/install/) with Python 3.6 on your machine.
+In order to run the notebook please download and install [Anaconda](https://docs.anaconda.com/anaconda/install/) with Python 3.6 on your machine.
 Further packages that are required to run the notebook are installed in a virtual environment using conda.

 ### 2. Create a Virtual Environment